Bruce1102/Exotic-Options-Pricing/README.md

 <h1>Exotic Options Pricing Project</h1>
-This project focuses on the pricing of exotic options using both Monte Carlo and Finite Difference Methods (FDM).
+This project focuses on the pricing of exotic options using both Monte Carlo and Finite Difference Methods.
 The exotic options covered in this project include Asian, American, Lookback, and Barrier options.